 There are many ways to generate leads, but few more effective than customer referrals.
 People trust recommendations more than ever.

-Per Ambassador, 84% of consumers say they either completely or somewhat trust recommendations from family, colleagues, and friend about products and services – making these recommendations the highest ranked source of trustworthiness.
+Per Ambassador, 84% of consumers say they either completely or somewhat trust recommendations from family, colleagues, and friends about products and services – making these recommendations the highest ranked source of trustworthiness.

 Here are 10 ideas to help you get more customer referrals.